gov-cy/govcy-express-services/README.md

 #### `fileUploadAPIEndpoint` `POST` API Request and Response
 This API is used to temporarily store the file uploaded by the user.
+The API connects the file with a temporary saved submission, for the specific user and service.
+It does not create a connection with the actual field on the specific page, that is done by the `submissionPutAPIEndpoint` API.

 **Request:**